What is vitamin D?

 Vitamin D has always been a well-known nutrient for a healthy life.
 A deficiency of vitamin D may lead to lethargy, grogginess, body ache, and improper sleep schedules.

 Hence its importance has only increased.
-In this post, we will take a deep dive into the most well-known vitamin.
-We will understand its purpose and highlight the importance of getting a vitamin D test.
+In this post, we will understand the most well-known vitamin.
+We will highlight its purpose and the importance of getting a vitamin D test.

 There are two different types of Vitamin D – Vitamin D₂ and Vitamin D₃.
 The body’s main source of Vitamin D comes from direct sunlight (Vitamin D₃)².
 You can also get vitamin D (both types) from certain foods².
 Interestingly, our body stores vitamin D in our fat reserves until needed¹.